SidorovAndrey/microlang/README.md

 ### TODO
 #### Features
+- [ ] Use 'let' keyword for declaring vars
 - [ ] Implement all the binary and unary operations
 - [ ] Implement "if"
 - [ ] Implement "while"